Cooking With Ayeh

 JUMP TO RECIPE

 This homemade falafel recipe is packed full of chickpeas and beautiful fresh herbs.
-Perfect to serve as an appetizer or even as a main meal.
+Perfect to serve as an appetizer or even as a main meal alongside hummus or make a delicious falafel wrap.

 One of my favourite things to cook and eat is Homemade Falafel.
 They are great to serve as an appetizer, as part of a mezze platter, and also great to have as a main meal when served in a wrap or with some rice and salad.

 To serve I like to make a quick tahini sauce which I also share in this recipe.
-It also pairs really well with a fresh Shirazi Salad.
+It also pairs really well with a fresh quinoa tabbouleh or shirazi salad.

 • What is Falafel?